 Arguably, if a person was raised in an abusive or toxic family, it’s only after going no contact or the death of an abusive parent that the intense feelings of anxiety and dread at the thought of having to endure ongoing trauma and victimization are systemically abated.
 It takes hard work and lots of C-PTSD therapy, but truly… the grass is absolutely always greener on the side that Kierkegaard hinted at, namely where you water it.

-Never share confidential details about how your brain or heart work with a narcissistic person or narcissistic peer group.
+Never share confidential details about how your brain or heart works with a narcissistic person or narcissistic peer group.
 If they gossip about their friends and family to you or in front of you, pay close attention.
 It’s a red flag warning sign there is at least one person with a Cluster B personality disorder in your family or peer group mix.

 Think carefully about who is always helping and showing appreciation for the kind things people do.
 Think about who always tries to see the positive in things.
 Pay careful attention to the people who rant and rave or covertly manipulate, lie, or manufacture triangulations.
 Seriously — PAY ATTENTION TO WHO SEEMS TRULY PHYSICALLY AND EMOTIONALLY DISTRAUGHT.